 The challenge with any blog is getting people actually to read and engage with your blogs.

-Here are six key methods you can use to drive readers to your blog and keep your audience.
+Here are six key methods you can use to optimize a blog post, drive readers to your blog, and keep your audience.

 1. Produce quality content regularly

 No one will visit your blog if there is nothing to look at.